johansatge/jpeg-autorotate/readme.md

 ![Icon](icon.png)

-> Rotates JPEG images based on EXIF orientation.
+> A node module to rotate JPEG images based on EXIF orientation.

 ---